 A Strata Manager refers to an individual, partnership or company employed to perform certain functions of the strata company.
 ESM is a Strata Management Company.

-Strata Management Companies will perform various functions on behalf of the Council of Owners such as collection of levies, secretarial services, administrative services, & chairing meetings etc. A Strata Management Company is a point of contact to help & advise the Council of the Strata Company on strata related issues.
+Strata Management Companies will perform various functions on behalf of the Council of the Strata Company such as collection of levies, secretarial services, administrative services, & chairing meetings etc. A Strata Management Company is a point of contact to help & advise the Council of the Strata Company on strata related issues.

-The Council of the Strata Company (previously known as the Council of Owners) is a group of between 3 & 7 lot owners who are elected to be on the Strata Company’s Council at the Annual General Meeting (AGM).
+The Council of the Strata Company (previously known as the Council of Owners) is a group of between 3 & 7 lot owners who are elected to be on the Strata Company’s Council at each Annual General Meeting (AGM).

 The Strata Manager works closely with the Council of the Strata Company to ensure the smooth running of the complex, by making decisions & keeping the Council of Owners informed about issues within the complex.

 Built strata refers to a type of strata property where multiple dwellings are constructed in a way that one unit is situated on top of another.
 In a built strata scheme, the ownership of each lot is defined by the cubic air space within the building.
 Each owner has exclusive ownership of their unit and also shares common ownership of the land and buildings on which the property is located.
 The strata plan for built strata properties clearly identifies the lot sizes, common areas, and the vertical arrangement of the units within the building.